 Our experiments depend on rapid turnaround of terabyte-scale datasets.
 We are developing pipelines to process data acquired during calcium imaging and behavioral videography, and to relate neural activity to behavior.

 Neurons encoding particular features are often intermingled with other neuron types.
-Approaches like multiphoton ablation and two-photon optogenetics allow for lesioning and activation with cellular precision, making it possible to target intermingled populations.
+Approaches like multiphoton ablation, microlesions, and two-photon optogenetics allow us to test the hypotheses originating from our large scale mapping experiments.